EngineerWill/fbcp-ili9341/README.md

 When using one of the displays that stack on top of the Pi that are already recognized by fbcp-ili9341, you don't need to specify the GPIO pin assignments, but fbcp-ili9341 code already has those.
 Pass one of the following CMake directives for the hats:

-- `-DADAFRUIT_ILI9341_PITFT=ON`: If you are running on the [Adafruit 2.8" 320x240 TFT w/ Touch screen for Raspberry Pi](https://www.adafruit.com/product/1601) (or the [Adafruit PiTFT 2.2" HAT Mini Kit - 320x240 2.2" TFT - No Touch](https://www.adafruit.com/product/2315) display, which is compatible), pass this flag.
-- `-DADAFRUIT_HX8357D_PITFT=ON`: If you have the [Adafruit PiTFT - Assembled 480x320 3.5" TFT+Touchscreen for Raspberry Pi](https://www.adafruit.com/product/2097) display, add this line.
 - `-DFREEPLAYTECH_WAVESHARE32B=ON`: If you are running on the [Freeplay CM3 or Zero](https://www.freeplaytech.com/product/freeplay-cm3-diy-kit/) device, pass this flag. (this is not a hat, but still a preconfigured pin assignment)
 - `-DWAVESHARE35B_ILI9486=ON`: If specified, targets a [Waveshare 3.5" 480x320 ILI9486](https://www.amazon.co.uk/dp/B01N48NOXI/ref=pe_3187911_185740111_TE_item) display.
 - `-DTONTEC_MZ61581=ON`: If you are running on the [Tontec 3.5" 320x480 LCD Display](https://www.ebay.com/p/Tontec-3-5-Inches-Touch-Screen-for-Raspberry-Pi-Display-TFT-Monitor-480x320-LCD/1649448059) display, pass this.
 - `-DWAVESHARE_ST7789VW_HAT=ON`: If specified, targets a [240x240, 1.3inch IPS LCD display HAT for Raspberry Pi](https://www.waveshare.com/1.3inch-lcd-hat.htm) with ST7789VW display controller.
 - `-DWAVESHARE_ST7735S_HAT=ON`: If specified, targets a [128x128, 1.44inch LCD display HAT for Raspberry Pi](https://www.waveshare.com/1.3inch-lcd-hat.htm) with ST7735S display controller.
-- `-DKEDEI_V63_MPI3501=ON`: If specified, targets a [KeDei 3.5 inch SPI TFTLCD 480*320 16bit/18bit version 6.3 2018/4/9](https://github.com/juj/fbcp-ili9341/issues/40) display with MPI3501 display controller.

 ###### If you wired the display to the Pi yourself